-Chilton library books can still be loaned and returned during this period.
-If onsite this can be done using the self-issue kiosk (guidance on how to use the kiosk is available on the poster above and instructions next to it).
+Chilton library books can still be loaned and returned.
+If onsite this can be done using the self-issue kiosk (guidance on how to use the kiosk is available on the poster above the kiosk and instructions next to it).
 Alternatively, if working remotely, you can renew your books online.
-Instructions on this can be found here.
+Renewal instructions.

 - Study space – desk and comfortable seating

 - Print book collection – with over 200 new books since summer 2020.
 The print book collection covers CRCE research topics, such as, chemical hazards, air pollution, toxicology and radiation protection; as well as books on broader public health subjects to support UKHSA staff.

 - Historic NRPB (many available in electronic format) and HPA reports.